newism/dev-diary.newism.com.au/posts/webpack-hot-module-reloading-craftcms-assetbundles.md

 There's a lot webpack cruft… that's because we're running the DevServer.

-If you refresh the CraftCMS admin the red background will have disappeared.
+If you refresh the Craft CMS admin the red background will have disappeared.
 That's because `npx webpack serve` empties the `modules/web/assets/cp/dist/` directory.

 Let's fix that.